BYU Strategy - Marriott School of Business

 claude

-After starting Claude, turn on Explanatory Mode within Claude which will provide “educational ‘insights’ in between helping you complete software engineering tasks and will help you understand implementation choices and codebase patterns.”
+After starting Claude Code, turn on Explanatory Mode which will provide educational insights as you work and help you understand implementation choices and codebase patterns:

 /output-style explanatory